A document that will evolve as science eliminates past dogma

 So why do I call this the confluent gate?
 Because all metabolism goes through this path to directly affect DNA activity.
 This is precisely how epigenetics occurs.
 Diet directly affects our DNA function.

 All PPARs heterodimerize with the retinoid X receptor (RXR) and bind to specific regions on the DNA of target genes.
 Lipids transformed into free fatty acids (FFA’s) play a huge role in the physiologic function of PPAR gamma.
 Endogenous ligands for the PPARs include free fatty acids and eicosanoids.
 PPARγ is activated by PGJ2 (a prostaglandin).
+PPAR is a DHA story.

-Defective signaling responses can wreck havoc.
+Defective signaling responses can wreak havoc.
 All cellular homeostasis is based upon this principle.
 If you have no control over the systems that govern how a cell works, then you have chaos.
 Cancer in my way of thinking is a complete loss of signaling.
 The most vital signal in a cell is that of energy homeostasis.
 This is dominated by leptin sensitivity.
 If one is leptin resistant there is no way to control cellular biology and disease processes begin.
+Leptin resistance is a lack of electrons.
 This levee is acts much like a conductor does over an orchestra.
 If we look at the New York Symphony ensemble individually we all know they are expert musicians and can play extraordinarily well independently.
 But it is the conductor who brings these 300 musicians together and coordinates their activities so well that the music sounds magical.
 Now think about what the music would sound like if there were no direction.
 The trombones and flutes would no longer be synched to the drums or violins.
 In essence we would have noise, not music.
 This is what a lack of signaling can do to the cell.
 Bad signaling can cause cell death, cell senescence, diabetes, neuro degenerations, autoimmunity, or cancer.
 Understanding how to maximize this levee is a study in maintenance of your cellular machinery to make sure it functions long term.

 We also know that epigenetic modifications usually involve activation of NF kappa beta at some point in the pathway.
 Therefore we must, in this levee, consider inhibitors to NFkappa beta in future additions to “The Quilt”